brofrain/leptos-animated-for/README.md

   As of writing this, I'm not sure how to fix this, but I will investigate this in the future.

 - Elements rendered on server-side have no `enter_from_class` applied initially.
 In combination with `appear` prop, the nodes may be visible for a short time before the enter animation starts.\
-  If you care about the initial entering transition, make sure that the list is rendered in the browser.
+  If you care about the initial entering transition, make sure that the list is rendered only in the browser.

 ## TODO

-- [ ] tests
+- [ ] Tests
-- [ ] investigate the known issues
+- [ ] Investigate the known issues
+- [ ] Detect duplicate keys for better developer experience
+- [ ] Add ability to define custom handlers when an element enters "before enter" / "enter" / "move" / "leave" state
-- [ ] optional properties for explicit animation duration
+- [ ] Optional properties for explicit animation durations
-- [ ] optional bool prop for assigning a static `z-index` to each child, so triggering a move transition before the previous one has finished doesn't cause overlapping elements to be chaotically moved from front to back and vice versa.
+- [ ] Optional bool prop for assigning a static `z-index` to each child, so triggering a move transition before the previous one has finished doesn't cause overlapping elements to be chaotically moved from front to back and vice versa.

 ## License